RTMecha/BetterLegacy/snapshots.md

 - Added getParsedString modifier.
 This returns a string with specific values replaced.
 - Added getSplitStringAt and getSplitStringCount modifiers.
 These return a value in a separated string.
 - Added playerCount to math evaluation variables.
+- Added X and Y values to playerBoost modifiers.
+This forces the player to boost in a specific direction.
+The values can be left empty to not force that value onto the boost.

 ## Changes
 ### Core
 - showMouse modifier now has an Enabled toggle.
 - Removed some outdated modifiers.
 They still work, but will not appear in the modifiers list.
 - Renamed gameMode modifier to setGameMode.
+- Changed playerMove Y value from the 5th value to the 2nd value.
+- Reworked level modifier system internally to be more consistent with other modifiers.
+Due to this change, only the first Trigger and the first Action of a Trigger & Action set of modifiers will be converted to VG.
+(Level modifiers haven't been implemented yet)

 ### Editor
 - Renamed Image Objects' Set Data to Store Data.